third774/kevinkipp.com/src/content/blog/on-the-fly-open-graph-images.md

 ## The architecture

-In this overview, I'll refer to "the blog" which is this site, and "the og worker" which serves the images.
+In this overview, I'll refer to "the blog" which is this site, and "the og worker" which generates the images using [Cloudflare Browser Rendering](https://developers.cloudflare.com/browser-rendering/) and stores/serves the images from [R2](https://developers.cloudflare.com/r2/).

 1. The blog renders an `og:image` meta tag with URL pointing to the og worker that generates the image.
 The title and description are put into a JWT that is signed by the blog so the worker